olahop/tdt4250-1/README.md

 - **_studyplan.ecore_** is the Ecore model where classes and other structures has been defined according to the Ecore format.
 - **_studyplan.genmodel_** is the generator model, which is a dynamic extension of the Ecore model, used to generate Java code which conform to the structure set in the mentioned model.
 - **_Studyplan.xmi_** is a dynamic instance of the model, with the eCLass **Studyplan** as its root resource.
-This instance currently holds a draft of the study plan for the 5-year computer science program at NTNU.
+This instance currently holds a draft of the study plan for the 5-year computer science program at NTNU with a specialization in artificial intelligence.

 ### Src